ellefeg/assembly2orf/README.md

 * `dependencies/fasta_header.sh` - a script which reformats fasta files (i.e. shortens fasta headers and removes line breaks within sequences) to make them easier to parse by the program
 * `dependencies/filter_homologues.sh` - a script which uses BLAST to remove redundant sequences, based on BLAST hits to a common reference sequence
 * `dependencies/PairwiseExonerate.sh` - a script which pairs sequences with their best reference and attempts to remove any frameshift errors within the sequence of interest
+* `addons` - contains extra files and scripts which are not required to run assembly2orf but which may be useful:
+** `example` - contains three example fasta files and a `sample_input` file to run a test of `assembly2orf` ** `RunSilix.sh` - after assembly2orf is run, you can use Silix to group these (or other) samples into gene families, using third-party software Silix.
+** `getOrthos_1-1.sh` and `getOrthos_nonzero.sh` - Takes tab-file output from Silix and outputs 1:1:1....:1 or n:n:m.....:n orthologue gene families.
+This functionality is performed automatically by `RunSilix.sh`
+** `RunBusco.sh` - takes transdecoder output and determines transcriptome "completeness" based on presence/absence of known single-copy arthropod orthologues, using third-party software Busco.

 ## assembly2orf, step by step